Regenerative design: Regenerative Cultures

 Regenerative design advocate and author Daniel Christian Wahl argues that regenerative design is about sustaining "the underlying pattern of health, resilience and adaptability that maintain this planet in a condition where life as a whole can flourish."
 In his book, Designing Regenerative Cultures, he argues that regeneration is not simply a technical, economic, ecological or social shift, but has to go hand-in-hand with an underlying shift in the way we think about ourselves, our relationships with each other and with life as a whole.

-Green vs. sustainable vs. regenerative
+Green vs. sustainable vs. regenerative vs net positive

 There is an important distinction that should be made between the words 'green', 'sustainable', and 'regenerative' and how they influence design.

 Green design

 In the article Transitioning from green to regenerative design, Raymond J. Cole explores the concept of regenerative design and what it means in relation to 'green' and 'sustainable' design.
 Cole identifies eight key attributes of green buildings: